Consumer Protection Ontario

 Changes to the Consumer Protection Act

-We are proposing a new and updated Consumer Protection Act.
+- We have passed a new and updated Consumer Protection Act, that once implemented, will adapt consumer protection to today’s evolving marketplace and help build a smarter, safer, and stronger economy.
 Find out more information about proposed changes to your consumer rights.

 Learn about the common consumer scams, such as phishing scams and how to protect yourself if you are a victim.